 Private James Ernest Beaney was born on April 16th, 1893 in Battersea, London.
 He had a brother and two sisters, and the family lived in Putney.
 Before joining the army, James worked as a plumber’s mate.
 He served in The Queen’s Regiment (Royal West Surrey Regiment), arriving in France on May 31st, 1915.
 James died on August 8th, 1916 at the Somme.

 The Printed Artwork is 150 metres squared and was located outside BBC Broadcasting House Piazza from the 7th November until the 14th November 2014.
 The digital artwork was projected on to a 27-foot-high wall in IWM North Main Exhibition Space on Remembrance Weekend.
-It is also featured here online as a zoom in image.
+It is also featured here online as

 Every photograph in this artwork tells a story.
 Explore some of the stories below and more here on the IWM Lives of the First World War.
 Explore the story of how the UK came together to create this piece of commemorative art in the special iWonder guide, and watch the News Headlines and the story of how James’s family were found after the artwork was made.

 Helen Marshall of the People’s Picture says “This portrait image was selected not only because of its important historical context, being sited clearly in its own time, but because it is a face that could also exist in the here and now, in our time. “

 Years since WW1

 Lives of the First World War at the Imperial War Museum

 From the records found on Lives of the First World War we can see that Marion was born in South Shields, Durham, in 1890.
 She was one of a large family, with seven brothers and three sisters.